albin-johansson/centurion/docs/pages/renderer.rst

 Font support
 ------------
 When rendering text, it's often needed to pass around fonts.
 As a result, this class provides an API for storing shared pointers to ``font`` instances.
-The fonts are stored in an internal map, and it's possible to specify what you want to use as keys for the fonts.
-The ``renderer`` alias uses ``std::string`` as the key type.
+The fonts are stored in an internal map.

 Rendering text
 --------------